HigherOrderCO/Kind/SYNTAX.md

 }
 ```

-And the following type, in Agda:
+We can have more complex types as the following type, in Agda:

 ```
 data Vector (A : Set) : (len : Nat) -> Set where